microsoft/cobalt/test-harness/README.md

 # Resource Deployment Testing in Cobalt

-## Summary

-This section describes how to build integration and validation tests for your cobalt deployment environments using docker and the terratest modules.
+## Summary:q:qw to build integration and validation tests for your cobalt deployment environments using docker and the terratest modules.

 Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 It provides a variety of helper functions and patterns for common infrastructure testing tasks.

-In addition, the cobalt test suite allows for better collaboration with embedding into CI/CD tools such as Travis or Azure DevOps Pipelines.
+In addition, the cobalt test suite allows for better collaboration with embedding into CI/CD tools such as Travis or Azure DevOps Pipelines. rem
 This test harness runs automated tests for only the deployment templates that have changed by comparing the changes in your git log versus upstream master.

 ## Writing tests against Terraform